By Bob Weaver

 TV news has become polarized, seeking how to make the most money with their faithful viewers.

-Artificial intelligence will further blur reality and impact government, institutions and jobs on planet earth, to be consciously consumed.
+Artificial intelligence will further blur reality and impact government, institutions and jobs on planet earth, to be consciously consumed by its gaping mouth.

 Until there is a national movement to independently define voting districts that reflect a proportioned district, real campaign finance reform, implement term limits (no way that will happen), little will change.